AdobeDocs/campaign.en/help/v8/connect/ac-aa.md

 1. Click **[!UICONTROL Add new]** to create the identifiers required for measuring the impact of the email campaign, i.e. the internal campaign name (cid) and the iNmsBroadlog (bid) table ID.

-   To learn how to edit **[!UICONTROL Conversion variables]**, refer to this [section](https://experienceleague.adobe.com/docs/analytics/admin/admin-tools/conversion-variables/t-conversion-variables-admin.html#admin-tools).
+   To learn how to edit **[!UICONTROL Conversion variables]**, refer to this [Adobe Analytics Documentation](https://experienceleague.adobe.com/docs/analytics/admin/admin-tools/conversion-variables/t-conversion-variables-admin.html#admin-tools){target="_blank"}.

    ![](assets/analytics_connnector_6.png)